kirantushar10/Airflow-ETL-With-Postgres-and-API/README.md

 ### 🌌 NASA APOD API (Data Source)

-- The pipeline extracts data from NASA’s Astronomy Picture of the Day API, including: title, explanation, url and date.
+- The pipeline extracts data from NASA’s Astronomy Picture of the Day API.

 - Data is fetched daily using HTTP requests.